HawaiiCREAM/hcream.github.io/docs/index.md

 ## Funding

 HCREAM currently has no funding.
 If you are interested in funding HCREAM, please contact <tongalan@hawaii.edu>.
-Additionally, we are accepting donations through _Venmo_.
+Additionally, we are planning to accept donations through _Venmo_.